Reviewed: the Garmin Tactix Delta

 The Tactix, on the other hand, has the Pro features by default, has the sapphire lens by default, and is only available in black and in the largest size.
 So the only choices are whether you want solar charging (which, unlike the Fenix, is also sapphire) and whether you need the applied ballistics calculator which, let’s face it, almost no one does.

-If that sounds pretty complex, let me sum it up: the Garmin Tactix Delta is, in almost all respects, a Garmin Fenix 6 Pro Sapphire 51mm, with slightly different styling and three additional tactical features: stealth mode, night vision support, and a ‘kill switch’ (more on which below).
+If that sounds pretty complex, let me sum it up: this sports watch is, in almost all respects, a Garmin Fenix 6 Pro Sapphire 51mm, with slightly different styling and three additional tactical features: stealth mode, night vision support, and a ‘kill switch’ (more on which below).
 It is also around £40 more expensive, which is probably fair enough.

-- If you want sapphire and solar, your only option is a Tactix.
+- If you want sapphire and solar, your only option is a Tactix Delta.

 - If you want night vision support or a kill-switch, you need a Tactix.

 - If you just like the look of it, you need a Tactix.

 - If you don’t care about those things but want the Pro features, you can choose between a Tactix Delta or a Fenix Pro.